What is the AEWA Small Grants Fund?

 The AEWA Small Grants Fund (SGF) is a source of financial support aimed at promoting the implementation of the Agreement in developing countries and countries with economies in transition.
 It has so far focused exclusively on the African region.

-Since its launch in 2010, the Fund has benefited both governmental and non-governmental organizations carrying out a wide range of conservation activities in various areas of work.
-These include, for example, species and habitat conservation, training and awareness-raising for different target groups, survey and monitoring of species and sites, and livelihood related activities.
+Since its launch in 2010, the Fund has benefited both governmental and non-governmental organizations carrying out a wide range of waterbird conservation activities, for example, in the areas of species and habitat conservation, training and awareness-raising for different target groups, survey and monitoring of species and sites, and livelihood related activities.

-For more information on current and previous SGF projects please click on the links below:
+For more information on SGF-funded projects please click on the links below:

 - 2013 Project Cycle

 - 2011 Project Cycle

 The AEWA Small Grants Fund currently relies exclusively on voluntary financial contributions.
 If you wish to support the Fund, please contact the UNEP/AEWA Secretariat at firstname.lastname@example.org.

 Other Funding Opportunities